wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/websites-dotnet-webjobs-sdk-storage-queues-how-to.md

 ### <a id="instances"></a> Multiple instances

-If your web app runs on multiple instances, a continuous WebJobs runs on each machine, and each machine will wait for triggers and attempt to run functions.
-In some scenarios this can lead to some functions processing the same data twice, so functions should be idempotent (written so that calling them repeatedly with the same input data doesn't produce duplicate results).
+If your web site runs on multiple instances, a continuous WebJob runs on each machine, and each machine will wait for triggers and attempt to run functions.
+The WebJobs SDK queue trigger automatically prevents a function from processing a queue message multiple times; functions do not have to be written to be idempotent.
+However, if you want to ensure that only one instance of a function runs even when there are multiple instances of the host web site, you can use the `Singleton` attribute.

 ### <a id="parallel"></a> Parallel execution

 If you have multiple functions listening on different queues, the SDK will call them in parallel when messages are received simultaneously.

 The same is true when multiple messages are received for a single queue.
 By default, the SDK gets a batch of 16 queue messages at a time and executes the function that processes them in parallel.
 [The batch size is configurable](#config).
 When the number being processed gets down to half of the batch size, the SDK gets another batch and starts processing those messages.
 Therefore the maximum number of concurrent messages being processed per function is one and a half times the batch size.
 This limit applies separately to each function that has a `QueueTrigger` attribute.

-If you don't want parallel execution for messages received on one queue, set the batch size to 1.
+If you don't want parallel execution for messages received on one queue, you can set the batch size to 1.
+See also **More control over Queue processing** in [Azure WebJobs SDK 1.1.0 RTM](/blog/azure-webjobs-sdk-1-1-0-rtm/).

 ### <a id="queuemetadata"></a>Get queue or queue message metadata